[Submitted by Stephen Pirie, Belief Institute, 2nd Dec 2008]

 As Norman Cousins found when recovering from a debilitating illness, "“Drugs are not always necessary.
 Belief in recovery always is.”8

-It is therefore prudent to consider the nature of the restrictions on our ability to "control our destiny" (in as many contexts as possible) with the expectation that a healthy, confident and fulfilled individual, within a healthy, supportive cultural and physical environment will promote good health.
+It is therefore prudent to consider the nature of the restrictions on our ability to "control our destiny" (in as many contexts as possible) with the expectation that a healthy, confident and fulfilled individual, within a healthy, supportive cultural and physical environment will promote good physical and mental health.

 Broadly speaking, (and putting aside the life-style causes, such as diet, smoking etc, that are secondary issues) we can analyse the primary factors that help promote a healthy “psycho-social ecosystem” which underlie good health as follows:

-2. Supportive social and organisational belief-systems and structures
+2. Supportive social and organisational belief-systems, structures and policies

-3. Racial (cultural) maturity with attendant belief-systems and structures
+3. Racial (cultural) maturity with attendant belief-systems, structures and policies

 Each stratum is inter-related and interdependent with each other, and each will affect levels of health of people in organisations and the wider community.